 Maranatha Baptist Academy personnel are required by law to report any evidence of child abuse to civil authorities.
 All such reports shall also be made known to the Academy administration.

-In accordance with the clear biblical teaching concerning our obligation to the local church, each student is expected to faithfully attend the services of a Bible-preaching church.
+In accordance with the clear biblical teaching concerning our obligation to the local church, each student is expected to faithfully attend the services of a Bible-preaching church of like faith and practice.

-Each Academy student will receive a personal computer account which will allow him access to the internet for school research and projects.
+Each Academy student will receive a personal network account which will allow him or her access to the Internet for school research and projects.
 MBU utilizes a tightly monitored filter system to screen content.
-Students are to abide by conditions agreed upon in the IT agreement form which is a prerequisite for computer use on campus.
-Access to computers by students during the school day will be monitored.
+Students are to abide by conditions agreed upon in the Acceptable Use Policy for our campus.
+Access to computers by students during the school day will be monitored and failure to abide by the Acceptable Use Policy will result in the loss of technology privileges.

 Maranatha Baptist Academy begins each school year with several days of activity for all students.
 The program is designed to allow faculty and students to get acquainted in a warm spiritual atmosphere.
 During these days, activities are designed to address the spiritual, social, emotional and physical aspects of a student’s life.

-Student eligibility for extracurricular activities is based on grade average and deportment.
-The following guidelines will be followed:
+Student eligibility for extracurricular activities such as athletics, the school play, and other events is based on enrollment status, grades, and deportment.
+The following guidelines apply:

-- Eligibility is determined after the first three weeks of school and weekly thereafter.
+- Eligibility is determined after the first six weeks of school and weekly thereafter.

-- To participate in an athletic game or practice or extracurricular activity, including fine arts, a student must be in school a minimum of four hours the day of competition.
+- To participate in an athletic game, practice, or extracurricular activity, including fine arts, a student must be physically at school a minimum of four class hours on the day of competition.

-- A student’s failure to remain eligible will disqualify him or her from participating in athletic competitions, being part of a special group and from performing during the school play.
-Students will be allowed to participate in athletic practice sessions and rehearsals for the school play.
+- A student’s failure to remain eligible will disqualify him or her from participating in or traveling to athletic competitions, being part of a special group and from performing during the school play.
+Students may be permitted to participate in athletic practice sessions and/or rehearsals for the school play at the discretion of the school administration.

 Fire drills will be regularly conducted for the safety of our students.
 Evacuation routes for the Main Building have been posted in all of the classrooms to enhance safety.